igor-couto/vscode-settings/README.md

 # vs-code-settings
-My settings.json file for Visual Studio Code.
+This is my settings.json file for Visual Studio Code.
+To see your own settings, press `Ctrl + Shift + p` then type `Preferences: Open Settings (JSON)`